dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/000_Tips_Techs.md

 - Given $f$, define $g\da e^f$, then $\abs{g} = e^{\Re(f)}$.
 - If $f$ is holomorphic in a neighborhood of $\DD$ and $\abs{f} = 1$ on $\bd \DD$, then $f$ is a finite Blaschke product.

-- A holomorphic function with a non-isolated zero is identically zero.
 - If $f$ has no zeros, put it in the denominator!
 No one can stop you!
-  - Getting rid of zeros: divide by a Blaschke product.

-- $f$ and $f'$ have the same poles.